-Most health problems are not visible on the outside.
-Thanks to modern medical science, doctors can see inside a body with incredible detail, to diagnose and treat a wide range of diseases.
+Many health problems are not visible on the outside.
+Thanks to modern medical science, doctors can see inside a body with incredible detail to diagnose and treat a wide range of diseases.
 At Asante, we offer the latest advanced technology in ultrasound, MRI, nuclear medicine, CT scans and X-ray.

-Your primary care doctor can refer you to an Asante Imaging Services department.
-For more information, contact us directly:
+Your primary care doctor can refer you to an Asante Imaging department.
+For information, contact us directly: